 How you present yourself in an interview or professional setting is critical for making a strong first impression.
-Here are some guidelines on how to make a good first impression.
+Here are some guidelines on how to dress to impress.

 For additional tips on professional dress, complete the Professional Communication module of ProfessioNole Ready.